WHAT IS RISOGRAPH PRINTING?

 What riso isn't great at

-Worth being honest before you book a job.
-Riso is not ideal for:
+Before you book a job, know that Riso is not ideal for:

 - Photo-realistic full-color reproduction.
 You can fake CMYK with four passes of riso ink, but it'll always look like riso.
 Which may or may not be what you want.